azrafe7/hxPako/test/README.md

 exports.loadSamples = portHelpers.loadSamples;
 ```

- - this also ensures that the tests are only run for untyped arrays
+ - this also ensures that the tests are only run for typed arrays
  - set `GEN_ZLIB_OUTPUT` to true in `port_helpers.js`
  - remember to pass the `name` parameter whenever `testSamples()` is called
  - run `mocha` to generate the files
  - add the generated files as resources in the `.hxml` so they can be tested from the haxe side
+ - files in the `lib` folder can be safely replaced with the ones from pako js